Karthik-Balas/elastemp/README.md

       (iii) moduli.txt            - A text file with different moduli (K, E, G, H, nu, pugh) values created\
       (iv)  stability_criteria.txt - A file which checks the mechanical stability criteria of materials.

- ## Getting thermal expansion coefficient
+ ## Getting thermal expansion coefficient (Steps 3 & 4)

+ ### Step 3: This makes the supercell for phonon calculation for volumetric calculations to get thermal expansion coeff.

+ python command : python3 elastic_input.py --operations make_bulk_dynamic

+ 1. This creates files in the deformation bulk folder using phonopy.